 Request to have information withheld from the Charity Register

-We ask if the organisation wants to have any details not published on the Charity Register.
-There are only limited circumstances in which a charity can have certain pieces of information withheld from the Charity Register.
+You can request to have certain information withheld so it is not publicly available on the Charity Register.
+There are only limited circumstances in which a charity can have certain pieces of information withheld.

 These requests are subject to assessment and only approved in cases where the prescribed circumstance clearly applies to the charity's situation.

 The ACNC does not charge a fee for organisations to register as a charity.